 - Two 100-level RN courses.

 - CAS RN 200 Theoretical Approaches to the Study of Religion, ideally taken in the sophomore year or, if the major is declared later, as soon as possible thereafter.

 - Two additional 200-level RN courses.

-Students who have successfully completed CAS CC 101 (Core Humanities I) or CC 102 (Core Humanities II) or both may substitute one or both of these courses for the required 100-level religion course(s).
+Students who have completed CAS CC 101, CAS CC 102, or CAS CC 201 may substitute one of these courses for one of the required 100-level RN courses.